robert-solomon12/Employee-Logger/README.md

-# WIT-CollegeDatabase
+# Employee-Database-MySQL
-CRUD Application connected to an PhP WampServer with MySQL.
+An Employee Application with C.R.U.D.
+Functionality connected to a PhP WampServer with MySQL.